 Captions: A Faculty Guide

-- Unlike subtitles, captions provide synchronized text for all audio content, including dialogue, identification of speakers, music, laughter, and sound effects.
-They eliminate a communication barrier and ensure that people who are deaf and hard of hearing have equal access to film and audio material.
+- Captions provide synchronized text for all audio content (unlike subtitles), including dialogue, identification of speakers, music, laughter, and sound effects.
+They eliminate a communication barrier and ensure that people who are Deaf/Hard of Hearing have equal access to film and audio material.

 When are captions required?

-Any film or audio content being used in the classroom, online, or as part of the course needs to be captioned.
-This includes class capture and anything posted on Lyceum.
-For audio files alone, a transcript may be sufficient (please consult with AESS staff).
+Any film or audio content being used in the classroom, online/Lyceum, or as part of the course needs to be captioned (even if optional).
+For audio files alone, a transcript may be sufficient (please consult with Accessible Education staff).

 Thank you for your partnership in ensuring equal access for students.
 Please reach out to us with questions or for assistance at any point.